-The easiest way to pronounce words written in Hangul is to just read the syllables one by one.
+The easiest way to pronounce words written in Hangul is to just sound out the syllables one by one.
 However, there are some special rules that exist when certain consonants are next to each other in syllables.

 The best way to learn these pronunciation rules is to practice them one by one.
 Learn the most common rules first, and be patient with them.
 As you learn them, you’ll start to notice that a lot of them make sense logically because some of the consonant sounds are difficult to say back to back.
 So, it makes sense the change them to make them easier to say.

 Vowel following a consonant

 If the previous syllable ends in a consonant in the batchim position and the next syllable begins with the letter ㅇ, the consonant sound gets moved to the beginning of the following syllable.

 십이 -> [시비]

 Additionally, when the last consonant of a syllable is ㅎ, it will become silent in the world.
 Like this: